codepath/android_guides/Getting-Started-with-Gradle.md

 Here is a basic `build.gradle` file that overcomes this conflict.

 Before you create the buildfile, install the Android Support Repository from the SDK Manager.
 This is under SDK Manager->Extras->Android Support Repository.
-(See [http://stackoverflow.com/questions/18559660/android-gradle-build-fails-could-not-find-com-google-androidsupport-v4r18](madhead's StackOverflow answer)).
+(See [madhead's StackOverflow answer](http://stackoverflow.com/questions/18559660/android-gradle-build-fails-could-not-find-com-google-androidsupport-v4r18)).
 At the time of writing, I also had installed Android Support Library for API 19, but simply having the most recent Android Support Library jar will not fix the error.

 Okay.
 Now, create `build.gradle` in your Android project: